yurihikari/brave-fontier-clicker/README.md

 ## Description
 A little clicker game made with Vue3 and Typescript, based on the now closed game Brave Frontier.
-Library Used : Bootstrap5, RPG Font awesome, mitt
+Library Used :
+- Bootstrap5
+- RPG Font awesome
+- mitt

 ## Gameplay info
 - Click on the moving ennemy to get Zel.